Are Cleveland Metroparks police law enforcement?

 May I call Police Headquarters with an animal question?

-Nuisance or injured animals within the Park District should be reported to Police Headquarters at 440.331.5530.
+Nuisance or injured animals within the Park District should be reported to Police Dispatch at 440.331.5530.
 Animal-related questions should be directed to a Cleveland Metroparks naturalist.
 Contact a naturalist at any Cleveland Metroparks nature center.

 May I call Police Headquarters to ask for directions?